 Second: Trump’s “America First” foreign policy

-More directly, if Trump gets his way, it would mean a rearmament of Japan and Germany — the two World War II foes who would over the course of the next century have increased incentive to challenge the US not just economically but also militarily.
-Imagine a militarized EU under German domination: what would there be to prevent it from becoming a rival bloc to the US?
+More directly, if Trump gets his way, it would mean a rearmament of Japan and Germany — the two World War II foes who would over the course of the next century have increased incentive to challenge the United States not just economically but also militarily.
+Imagine a militarized EU under German domination: what would there be to prevent it from becoming a rival bloc to the United States?
 And while you might argue that Germans have learned the lesson of history, that cannot be taken for granted indefinitely.
 The generations that saw World War II and the Cold War must die off and when they do, those who replace them will have dim cultural memories of the war.
 The only guarantee of a peaceful Europe is one that is minimally armed.

 This remains just as true for Asia, though Japan doesn’t sit at the center of anything like the EU.
 Without the US, Asian states will feel forced to close ranks against China.
-This could create a power bloc that might well end up looking much like a militarized EU, with existing US trade deals held in place minus America and US military power replaced by indigenous power.
+This could create a power bloc that might well end up looking much like a militarized EU, with existing American trade deals held in place minus America and American military power replaced by indigenous power.
 Japanese, Korean and even Vietnamese fleets could combine to form yet another force that might provoke World War III in a multipolar world.

 Planet Earth is considerably safer with the United States as the dominant power precisely because it keeps vast swathes of humanity disarmed.
 It isn’t so much a matter of it being the United States as the geopolitical system being dominated by a single power that has already reached the natural limits of expansion — that last part being key because a rising power that hasn’t yet learned when to stop conquering is quite dangerous.
-The US is out of the empire-building business; its best leaders are those who tend to its network of alliances and trade deals with an eye for stability.
+America is out of the empire-building business; its best leaders are those who tend to its network of alliances and trade deals with an eye for stability.

 So when someone tells you they’ll vote Trump because he’ll take on the debt and finally make America’s allies pay for all the free defense, here is your response